🇨🇿

 Use Prague as your base

-Prague has a high concentration of dedicated vegan restaurants, plant-based cafés, and wholefood shops — far denser than anywhere else in the country.
-Use HappyCow before arriving. Žižkov, Vinohrady, and the Old Town all have strong options.
-When in doubt, a vegan-specific restaurant in Prague will far outperform any rural alternative, and also outperform conventional restaurants elsewhere in the city.
+Prague has a large concentration of dedicated vegan restaurants, plant-based cafes, and wholefood shops, far denser than anywhere else in the country.
+Use HappyCow before arriving.
+Zizkov, Vinohrady, and the Old Town all have strong options.
+When in doubt, a vegan-specific restaurant in Prague will far outperform any rural alternative, and typically outperforms conventional restaurants elsewhere in the city too.

 02